openstack-archive/sahara/doc/source/userdoc/overview.rst

 Clusters
 --------

-A cluster deployed by Savanna consists of node groups.
+A cluster deployed by Sahara consists of node groups.
 Node groups vary by their role, parameters and number of machines.
 The picture below illustrates example of Hadoop cluster consisting of 3 node groups each having different role (set of processes).